zerootoad/i8080-zig/README.md

 - [ ] assembler and disassembler maybe???
 - [ ] add more test roms
 - [ ] implement a gui
+- [ ] a well documented blog post on how i built this

 # Resources
 http://dunfield.classiccmp.org/r/8080asm.pdf